Eudonet SaaS General Terms and Conditions of Use

 - the Client notified EUDONET of the infringement action or the declaration that proceeded it within a period of eight (8) days, by registered mail with proof of delivery;

-- Administrator access to phone support for assistance in using the Software or for handling Anomalies only.
+- Access to phone support for assistance given to the trained administrator in using the Software or for handling Anomalies only.
 The number of calls is not limited.

 - Updating the Software subject to the provisions of this Section;